4a- Solved problem for matrix operations.

 Before we proceed to solve a problem for matrix operations, we will review the commutative, associative, and distributive properties, which are foundational concepts in linear algebra.
 Understanding these properties will help you grasp the significance of matrices in various applications.

-The associative property involves grouping numbers and states that when three or more numbers are added or multiplied, the sum or product remains the same regardless of how the numbers are grouped.
+The associative property states that when three or more numbers are added or multiplied, the sum or product remains the same regardless of how the numbers are grouped.
 For example, (A + B) + C = A + (B + C) for matrices.

-The commutative property states that the numbers on which we operate can be moved or swapped from their position without making any difference to the answer.
-This property applies to addition and multiplication, but it does not hold for subtraction and division.
+The commutative property states that the numbers on which we operate can be moved or swapped without affecting the answer.
+This property holds for addition and multiplication, but not for subtraction and division.
 For example, if we have two matrices A and B, adding them in either order yields the same result: A + B = B + A. This fundamental property of matrices is crucial in simplifying complex algebraic expressions and calculations.

 This property states that when three or more numbers are added (or multiplied), the sum (or the product) is the same regardless of the grouping of the addends (or the multiplicands).

-Grouping means the use of parentheses or brackets to group numbers.
+Grouping means using parentheses or brackets to group numbers.

 To see this in action, let’s say we have three matrices A = [[1, 2], [3, 4]], B = [[5, 6], [7, 8]], and C = [[9, 10], [11, 12]].
 Calculating (A + B) + C gives us [[15, 18], [21, 24]], while A + (B + C) also results in [[15, 18], [21, 24]].
 This example further demonstrates the associative property.